rodneyramsay/4p/SOLUTION_SUMMARY.md

    - Decrease `-t` for maximum smoothness

 4. **Use in production**:
-   - Use `./4psi -m 4` for optimal results
+   - Use `./4psi -m 4` for harmonic mean results
    - Use default parameters for most cases
    - Adjust only if specific terrain requires it

 ## Summary

-The optimal algorithm successfully solves your problem:
+The harmonic mean algorithm successfully solves your problem:

-✅ **Maximum smoothness** through C² continuity and high smoothing factors
+✅ **Maximum smoothness** through C¹ continuity and high smoothing factors
 ✅ **Zero overshoot** through adaptive constraints and harmonic mean
 ✅ **Flexible** via alpha parameter for different terrain types
 ✅ **Efficient** with same O(n) complexity